microtema/stream-listener-starter/README.md

 ## 9 - Architecture Decisions

 * Few dependencies, so the binary stays as small as possible
-* Low code complexity, so that it easy to grasp the cody
+* Low code complexity, so that it easy to grasp the code
 * High Test Coverage, so the issues are low as possible

 ## 10 - Quality Requirements